Choosing Gas and Electricity Providers

 Powering Up Your New Home

 Electricity is a very straight-forward utility.
 People usually can’t choose who their power supplier is, and there are no packages or deals to decide among.
-Instead, your community’s provider charges you a set price for however much you gas or electricity you use during a billing period.
+Instead, your community’s provider charges you a set price for however much gas or electricity you use during a billing period.

 How to Lower Your Electric Bill

-Make shade / use blankets – If you have the air conditioning on, try to close the blinds so that the sun doesn’t heat your place too much.
+• Keep a cool house – If you have the air conditioning on, try to close the blinds so that the sun doesn’t heat your place too much.
 Dark curtains and shady trees can help keep your place cool as well.

 Return to: Transfer and Connect Utilities